 The “To PDF” option will appear in the document menu of excel or word documents.
-Select the desired document and choose “To PDF” from the dropdown, and a PDF with the same name will be created in the main folder of the Docs section.
+Select the desired document and choose “To PDF” from the dropdown to generate a PDF with the same name.
+The new PDF will appear in the main folder of the Docs section.

 Clicking on “Share Link” in the document menu or at the bottom of the “Links” tab in the properties flyout will open the “Create Doc Share Link” window.
 Choose authentication and the expiration date and then click “Save” to generate the link.
 You can then click “copy to clipboard” or “email” to share the link more quickly.

 Shared links will update with new versions of the document.
 If a new version of the document is uploaded, the share link will show the new version.

 Created share links can be viewed in the document’s properties flyout.